plinioseniore/capyknock/README.md

 ## Dependencies and Run

-Code has been tested on Python 3.14, install the following dependencies to run capyknock:
+Install the following to run capyknock:

 ```
 pip install scapy